singh-man/books/crackingTheCoding/03_stacksAndQueues.md

 Since the major difference between a queue and a stack is the order (first-in first-out vs. last-in first-out), we know that we need to modify peek() and pop() to go in reverse order.
 We can use our second stack to reverse the order of the elements (by popping sl and pushing the elements on to s2).
 In such an imple­ mentation, on each peek() and pop() operation, we would pop everything from sl onto s2, perform the peek/pop operation, and then push everything back.

 This will work, but if two pop/peeks are performed back-to-back, we're needlessly moving elements.
-We can implement a"lazy" approach where we let the elements sit in s2 until we absolutely must reverse the elements.
+We can implement a "lazy" approach where we let the elements sit in s2 until we absolutely must reverse the elements.

 In this approach,  stackNewest has the  newest  elements  on top  and stackOldest has the  oldest elements on top.
 When we dequeue  an element, we want to remove the oldest element first, and so we dequeue  from stackOldest.
 If stackOldest is empty, then  we want to transfer all elements  from stackNewest into this stack in reverse order.
 To insert an element, we push onto stackNewest, since it has the newest elements on top.